ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 bash install-nifi.sh ~/Downloads/HDF-1.2.0.1-1.tar.gz localhost 2222 1.2.0.1-1
 ~~~

 > Note: You will be asked if you want to continue the download, type `yes`.
 You will also be asked twice for your ssh password to install NiFi on your Hortonworks Sandbox.
+You may need to change version number of HDF if yours is different.

 The script automatically installs NiFi onto your virtual machine.
 After successful completion, NiFi is transported onto the Hortonworks Sandbox and the HDF folder will be located at `~` folder.

-### Step 3: Start NiFi <a id="step3-start-nifi"></a>
+### Step 2: Start NiFi <a id="step2-start-nifi-tutorial0"></a>

 It is time to start Apache NiFi.